J0311/J0311/README.md

 # 💬 I am a professional Software Engineer specializing in Java.

-## I am a solution-oriented lifelong learner with a strong background in sales and client relationships.
-I enjoy development because of the satisfaction I get by overcoming challenges.
+## I am Marine and Army veteran with a strong background in sales and client relationships.
+## I enjoy development because of the satisfaction I get by overcoming challenges.

 ##  👯 I’m looking to collaborate on open source projects that can help me grow.
 ## ⚡Iron sharpens iron!